paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-041-cooperative-forestry-assistance.md

 ### Statutory Notes

 #### References in Text
+The Good Neighbor Authority for Recreation Act, referred to in subsec. (b)(2)(C)(i)(II)(bb), probably means section 351 of Pub.
+L. 118–234, which is classified to [section 8571 of this title](./chapter-103-expanding-public-lands-outdoor-recreation-experiences.md#section-8571) and defines “authorized recreation services”.
+Section 351 of Pub.
+L. 118–234 contains the heading “Good neighbor authority for recreation”, but no Short Title was enacted.

 The National Environmental Policy Act of 1969, referred to in subsec. (b)(3), is Pub.
 L. 91–190, Jan.
 1, 1970, 83 Stat.
 852, which is classified generally to chapter 55 (§ 4321 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 4321 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section4321&num=0&edition=prelim) and Tables.

 #### Codification